Slideshow image

 Summer's almost here, and media are talking about drought.
 So they should be.
 But what they don't include in these discussions is a major factor in drought both locally and globally: livestock for meat and dairy foods.

 Radio and other media urge people to turn off garden sprinklers and take shorter showers.
-Meanwhile, however, agriculture uses 70% of global fresh water, much of it for excessive production of meat, dairy, and eggs.
+Meanwhile, however, agriculture uses 70% of global fresh water, most of it for excessive production of meat, dairy, and eggs.

 Growing plant proteins is far more water-efficient than growing animal ones.